saltyshiomix/react-ssr/packages/express/README.md

 You'll see `Hello World!`.

-## Rules

-- The each view must be a single entry point
-  - Don't create other components in the views directory
-- The each view's extension must be either `.jsx` or `.tsx`
-  - We can decide freely with other components' extension

 ## Configuration (`ssr.config.js`)

 Here is the default `ssr.config.js`, which is used by `react-ssr` when there are no valid values: